scylladb/scylla-code-samples/gce_deploy_and_install_scylla_cluster/README.md

 =====
 -p   GCP project in which Scylla will be deployed (default: skilled-adapter-452).
 Usage: type '-p [MyProject]' -z   Zone in which Scylla VMs will be deployed (default: us-east1-b).
 Usage: type '-z [Zone]' -t   VM type (default: n1-standard-2).
-Example: to set n1-standard-8, type '-t8' -s   SSD size in GB (default: 40), each VM has 2 SSD drives -n   Use NVMe drives instead of SSD drives
+Example: to set n1-standard-8, type '-t n1-standard-8' -s   SSD size in GB (default: 40), each VM has 2 SSD drives -n   Use NVMe drives instead of SSD drives
 -c   Number of NVMe drives (NVMe size: 375GB) to deploy per node (default: 2).
 Example: toםdeploy 4 drives, type '-c4'